skynettechnologies/strapi-plugin-all-in-one-accessibility/README.md

 # Strapi-plugin-all-in-one-accessibility

-A lightweight & feature-rich Gatsby Strapi to easily add [All in One Accessibility](https://www.skynettechnologies.com/all-in-one-accessibility) to your site.
+A lightweight & feature-rich Strapi to easily add [All in One Accessibility](https://www.skynettechnologies.com/all-in-one-accessibility) to your site.

 ## Features